aliahmedbd/rootify-ai-hackathon/README.md

-# Maximo Agent Starter Kit
+# ITAssist Pilot Repo
-An AI Agents template that has tools to complete some operations on Maximo and perform RAG.
+An AI Agent used to help troubleshoot, debug and find information quickly, as well as record/create records.

 ## Environment Set-up